Integrated multi-trophic aquaculture: Food safety and quality

 Feeding the wastes of one species to another has the potential for contamination, although this has yet to be observed in IMTA systems.
 Mussels and kelp growing adjacent to Atlantic salmon cages in the Bay of Fundy have been monitored since 2001 for contamination by medicines, heavy metals, arsenic, PCBs and pesticides.
 Concentrations are consistently either non-detectable or well below regulatory limits established by the Canadian Food Inspection Agency, the United States Food and Drug Administration and European Community Directives.
 Taste testers indicate that these mussels are free of "fishy" taste and aroma and could not distinguish them from "wild" mussels.
 The mussels' meat yield is significantly higher, reflecting the increase in nutrient availability.

 Recent findings suggest mussels grown adjacent to salmon farms are advantageous for winter harvest because they maintain high meat weight and condition index (meat to shell ratio).
 This finding is of particular interest because the Bay of Fundy, where this research was conducted, produces low condition index mussels during winter months in monoculture situations, and seasonal presence of paralytic shellfish poisoning (PSP) typically restricts mussel harvest to the winter months.

-Selected projects
+Locations

 Historic and ongoing research projects include: